highcharts/connectors-morningstar/tools/README.md

 Highcharts Morningstar Connectors Tools
 =======================================

-These scripts are used to prepare distribution of new releases.
+These scripts are used to prepare the distribution of new releases.